caradryanl/CopyMark/diffusers/README.md

 Basically, the benchmark results consist of two parts: results on evaluation datasets (with appendix `eval` in the directory name) and results on test datasets (with appendix `test` in the directory name).
 Check our paper for the difference between these two parts.
 To reproduce these results:

-- First, run baselines on evaluation datasets to get the first part of results as well as the files that contain the thresholds calculated on the evaluation datasets (**threshold files**).
+- First, run baselines on evaluation datasets to get the first part of results as well as **result files** that include the thresholds calculated on the evaluation datasets.

-- Second, moving the thresholds to `experiments` directory because we need to test these thresholds on test datasets.
+- Second, moving the result files to `experiments` directory because we need to test these thresholds on test datasets.

 - Third, run baselines on test datasets to get the second part of results.